On the birationality of complete intersections associated to nef-partitions: The main theorem

-We point out that unlike those $w_{ki}$ constructed before, $u_{ki}$ starts from $u_{k1}$ for each $k$.
-The existence of $u_{ki}$ follows from the similarly reason as in Lemma~\ref{decomposelattice}, and we do not repeat it here.
+We should point out that unlike those $w^{(k)}_{i}$ constructed before, $u^{(k)}_{i}$ starts from $u^{(k)}_{1}$ for each $k$.
+The existence of $u^{(k)}_{i}$ follows from the same reasoning as in Lemma \ref{decomposelattice}, and we do not repeat it here.